Weight Gain, Cravings, and Hunger - Oh, My! How to Trust Your Body During Pregnancy

 The best thing you can do is HONOR what your body is telling you and trust the capacity your body has to carefully guide you through this beautiful time in your life.

+Intuitive eating can help you build trust with your body and respond accordingly to hunger and other physical changes.
 Weight gain too, is often something that is feared, but this is a crucial component to a having a healthy pregnancy and baby.
 Eating mindfully in pregnancy can support healthy weight gain, and qualitative research in this area has shown that intuitive eating during pregnancy has been associated with appropriate gestational weight gain and improved glucose control .

 Pregnancy Tips For New Moms